mjk/uber-rush/README.md

  1. Register at [https://developer.uber.com](http://developer.uber.com)
  2. Create a new app
  3. Enable the delivery sandbox
- 4. some more steps
+ 4. Copy your client ID and secret
  5. `npm install @mjk/uber-rush`

-When in sandbox mode, updated delivery statuses may either be simulated by you directly, by calling `delivery.updateStatus(<new-delivery-status>);`, or automatically by using the `simulate` truthy configuration parameter.
+When in sandbox mode, updated delivery statuses may either be simulated by you directly, by calling `delivery.updateStatus(<new-delivery-status>);`, or automatically by the SDK using the `simulate` truthy configuration parameter.
 If `simulate` is a number, it will be used as the interval in milliseconds between order status updates.

 (If simulating yourself, you must call each delivery status in proper order.)